 Sitting down this time last year, would you have predicted that Fleets, TikTok, and Clubhouse would have been popular channels to target?

-Because things evolve so quickly, Nextiva opts for a different approach to executing on new ideas by way of marketing sprints:
+Because things evolve so quickly, Nextiva opts for a different approach to executing new ideas by way of marketing sprints:

 “We don’t do quarterly planning or six months planning.
 It’s just too difficult.
 Too much is changing too fast.